zxjzxj9/GCNTutorial/README.md

 # GCNTutorial
-An Repository for GCN Examples with PyTorch
+An Repository for GCN Examples with PyTorch, intend to implement the following models

+# 1. Simple GCN

+# 2. PinSage

+# 3. LightGCN